What are Economies of Scope?

-If multiple products can be produced using the same manufacturing systems and inputs.
-For example, using the same preparation and storage facilities when making hamburgers and fries as opposed to separate facilities.
+Flexible manufacturing exists if multiple products can be produced using the same manufacturing systems and inputs – for example, using the same preparation and storage facilities when making hamburgers and fries, as opposed using to separate facilities.

 2. Related Diversification

-If a company is able to use its operational expertise, resources, and capabilities across their organization.
+If a company is able to use its operational expertise, resources, and capabilities across its organization, then it can take advantage of related diversification.
 For example, hiring designers and marketers who can use their skills across different product lines allows for the production of a wide range of products.

-If a company is able to share research and development expenses to reduce costs and diversify its product portfolio or knowledge.
-For example, pharmaceutical companies combining their research and development expenses to create new products.
+Mergers often enable a company to share research and development expenses to reduce costs and diversify its product portfolio or knowledge.
+For example, two pharmaceutical companies might that merge can combine their research and development expenses to create new products.

 Economies of Scope vs. Economies of Scale

 Economies of scope are often confused with economies of scale.
 The former refers to the decrease in the average total cost of production when there is an increasing variety of goods produced.
-On the other hand, economies of scale refer to the cost savings achieved from increasing the scale of production of the same goods.
+On the other hand, economies of scale refer to the cost savings achieved from increasing the scale of production of a single good.